 One of the easiest ways to do this is to use smaller plates when you eat.

 I know this may sound crazy, but no matter what size the plate you’re using, if your eyes see it’s full, it tricks your brain into feeling more satisfied, despite the fact you’ve eaten a lot less.

-Yes! a good night of sleep is one of the keys to maintain a healthy weight and keep the pounds off.
+8-10 hours of uninterrupted sleep is key to maintaining a healthy weight and keeping the unwanted pounds off.

 Many people underestimate the benefits of a good night’s rest, especially when it comes to losing weight.

 Studies have shown that better sleep is associated with less weight gain, largely because of how it controls the metabolism of glucose.